mozilla-bteam/bmo/docs/en/rst/api/core/v1/bug.rst

                                 pass an object, which may have the following
                                 items:

-                                * ``add`` (array) User names to add to the CC list.
+                                * ``add`` (array) User names to add to the Subscriber list.
 They must be full user names, and an error will be thrown if you pass in an invalid user name.
-                                * ``remove`` (array) User names to remove from the CC list.
-They must be full user names, and an error will be thrown if you pass in an invalid user name. is_cc_accessible       boolean  Whether or not users in the CC list are allowed to access the bug, even if they aren't in a group that can normally access the bug. comment                object   A comment on the change.
+                                * ``remove`` (array) User names to remove from the Subscriber list.
+They must be full user names, and an error will be thrown if you pass in an invalid user name. is_cc_accessible       boolean  Whether or not Subscribers are allowed to access the bug, even if they aren't in a group that can normally access the bug. comment                object   A comment on the change.
 The object may contain the following items: